syhongedu/Paleobiology-Github/(Lab) 7th One.md

    0.011700 -3.481128

    0% of these taxa have confidence intervals indicating that the taxon might be still extant.
 Even though most of genera lived until modern time (0.0117 mya) but they don't have fossil records until (0.0 mya) which means none of them still extant until now according to the PBDB.

+   > That is a completely wrong interpretation.
+The negative confidence interval means that the confidence interval is projecting an extinction date into the future. -2 Points